For the newcomers, It may not be immediately apparent why the clinch is such a crucial aspect of this sport.

 2. Keep your arms inside to dominate your opponent

 Clinching is all about mastering control of whoever you’re clinching with, and having your arms inside of your opponent’s will give you more control.
-When your arms are inside, you are able to nullify a lot of elbows as well as pull your partner around with efficiency.
+Keeping your arms positioned internally allows you to effectively counter elbows and maneuver your opponent with ease.

 3. Control more than your opponent’s head